becathey/image-gallery-jquery/README.md

 # Image Gallery

 Image gallery built with jQuery, with an animated filter effect.
-It also uses Fancybox to a lightbox effect when viewing individual images.
+It also uses Fancybox to provide a lightbox effect when viewing individual images.

 ## Project Setup